non/clouseau/README.md

 space used by interactively-constructed values.
 However SBT does not currently support forking the `console` command, making it difficult to use Clouseau interactively.
-The *clouseau-repl* module solves this problem by providing a main class which can be `run` from SBT interactively.
+The *clouseau-repl* module solves this problem by providing a main class which can be `run` from SBT (i.e. avoiding the `console` command entirely).

 To use *clouseau-repl* from within your project, first follow the *Quick Start* guide for including Clouseau.
 Once Clouseau is included,